PhD in Physics

 A student who is a graduate assistant, or who is engaged in other activities that reduce the time available for graduate study, may need more than the anticipated time to meet course and dissertation requirements.
 Nonetheless, a reasonable rate of progress is required.
 A PhD student must successfully complete the comprehensive examination within a period of five years beginning with the first semester of enrollment as a PhD student.
 In addition, the program for the doctoral degree must be completed within five years of passing the comprehensive examination.

-For an extension of this time, the student must, before the expiration of the normal period, petition the Graduate School by submitting a request to the advisor who, in turn, submits a written recommendation to the Graduate School which has been endorsed by the departmental Director of Graduate Studies.
+For an extension of this time, the student must, before the expiration of the normal period, petition the Office of Graduate Studies by submitting a request to the advisor who, in turn, submits a written recommendation to the Graduate Studies which has been endorsed by the departmental Director of Graduate Studies.
 An extension, if granted, may entail a revision of the candidate’s program to update course work and research.

 Transfer of Credit

 A student who has completed a master’s degree at the University of Missouri-Columbia or elsewhere may, upon recommendation of the advisor and approval by the departmental Director of Graduate Studies and the Office of Graduate Studies, transfer a maximum of 36 credit hours toward the total hours required for the doctoral degree.
 Transfer credit for doctoral students who do no have an earned master’s degree is limited to a maximum of 12 hours of graduate credit.

 Degree Completion Requirements

 In general, a PhD requires completion of a minimum of 18 hours beyond the master’s degree, with a grade of 3.0 (B) or better, and completion of the department qualifying examination at the PhD pass level.
 The degree candidate must also meet the residency requirement.
 For more details, please consult the department’s website or ask the director of graduate studies.